MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/using-wpp-software-tracing-in-umdf-drivers.md

 You can view the UMDF log file by using either [TraceView](../devtest/traceview.md) or [Tracelog](../devtest/tracelog.md).
 Both tools require trace message format (TMF) files that format the trace log's messages.
 The TMF files are available in the WDK, under the \\tools\\tracing subdirectory.
 (In TraceView, UMDF appears as a named provider with the name of "UMDF-Framework Trace" or "Framework Trace", depending on the UMDF version.)

 [WDF Verifier](../devtest/wdf-verifier-control-application.md) enables you to send trace messages to both the UMDF trace log and your kernel debugger.
-(You should not send trace messages to your kernel debugger by using the **-kd** option in [Tracelog](../devtest/tracelog.md), because **Tracelog** can disrupt trace logging within UMDF.)
+(You shouldn't send trace messages to your kernel debugger by using the **-kd** option in [Tracelog](../devtest/tracelog.md), because **Tracelog** can disrupt trace logging within UMDF.)

 You can also use the [**!wmitrace**](../debugger/wmi-tracing-extensions--wmitrace-dll-.md) debugger extension to [view the trace messages](../devtest/how-do-i-send-trace-messages-to-a-kernel-debugger-.md) in the debugger:

 1. In WinDbg, attach to the instance of WUDFHost that hosts the driver.
 For more information, see [How to Enable Debugging of a UMDF Driver](enabling-a-debugger.md).
-2. If your driver uses version 1.11 or later, and you are using the kernel debugger from Windows 8 or later, you can skip this step.
+2. If your driver uses version 1.11 or later, and you're using the kernel debugger from Windows 8 or later, you can skip this step.
 If your driver uses a version of UMDF earlier than 1.11, use [**!wmitrace.tmffile**](../debugger/-wmitrace-tmffile.md) or [**!wmitrace.searchpath**](../debugger/-wmitrace-searchpath.md) to specify a platform-specific trace message format (.tmf) file, or a path to a .tmf file.
 The .tmf files are located in platform-specific subdirectories in the WDK.

 3. Use the [**!wmitrace.logdump**](../debugger/-wmitrace-logdump.md) command to display the contents of the trace buffers: